shreeharshas/LeetCode/easy/1047_Remove_All_Adjacent_Duplicates_In_String/readme.md

 Remove character from stack top if same

+After exhausting through the input, the stack will contain unique characters in reverse order

+Return stack contents (automatically reversed due to LIFO by design)

+<b>Asymptotic Analysis:</b>

+In the worst case, the input string has all unique characters

-Time Complexity: O(n) where n is the length of input string Space Complexity: O(n) where n is the length of input string
+Time Complexity: O(n) where n is the length of input string

+Space Complexity: O(n) where n is the length of input string